-Viruses are designed to damage its target computer by corrupting data, reformatting your hard disk, or completely shutting down your system.
+Viruses are designed to damage the target computer or device by corrupting data, reformatting your hard disk, or completely shutting down your system.
 They can also be used to steal information, harm computers and networks, create botnets, steal money, render advertisements, and more.

 3. Trojan Horse

 Installed on your computer without your knowledge, spyware is designed to track your browsing habits and internet activity.
-Spying capabilities can include activity monitoring, collecting keystrokes, data harvesting of account information, logins, and financial data, and more.
+Spying capabilities can include activity monitoring, collecting keystrokes, and harvesting of account information, logins, financial data, and more.
 Spyware can spread by exploiting software vulnerabilities, bundling with legitimate software, or in Trojans.